avi12/web-ext-deploy/README.md

   ```shell
   web-ext-deploy --zip="zip-v{version}.zip" --chrome-refresh-token="refreshToken" --firefox-email="some@email.com"
   ```
-  the `zip-v{version}.zip` will be used for the Chrome Web Store version _and_ the Firefox Addons version.
+  the `zip-v{version}.zip` will be used for the Chrome Web Store version _and_ the Firefox Add-ons version.

 ### If using Node.js